AroundTheLines/AL/README.md

 # AL
-Your helpful assistant for alzheimers patients.
+Your helpful assistant for Alzheimers patients.

 Created for WearHacks Waterloo.
-Made by Richard, William, Ugan, and Qile.
+Made by Richard Zhang, William Liu, Ugan Sivagnanenthirarajah, and Qile Wang.